 If you suspect that your child may have a physical, cognitive, or emotional disability, you have the right to refer your child to the District’s Committee on Special Education for an evaluation, and a determination as to whether your child is eligible to receive special education services and programs.

-More information regarding your rights is set forth in the New York State Education Department’s Parent’s Guide to Special Education in New York State for Children Ages 3-21 [PDF].
+More information regarding your rights is set forth in the New York State Education Department’s Parent’s Guide to Special Education.

 The school psychologist at Harrisville Central School provides a variety of services for students and families focused on child development, school adjustment, social interactions, and learning.
 Psychological evaluations, usually through the Committee on Special Education, are used to identify and help develop programs for students with learning and/or emotional needs.
 In addition to evaluations, school psychologists may be involved in screening or counseling students who exhibit adjustment problems in the school setting.